mbT-Infrastructure/docker-downloader/Readme.md

     - The time to run the downloader.
 The default is `30 20 * * *`
 - `DOWNLOADER_PLAYLIST_URLS`
     - Urls of the playlists.
 One per line.
 No spaces in url allowed.
+- `POST_EXECUTION_COMMAND`
+    - Command to run when the downloads are finished.

 ## Volumes